Konnan: No Limit Soldiers and Filthy Animals (1999–2001)

 Konnan was kicked out of the NWO Wolfpac on January 11, 1999.
 A week later he would enter the ring using the "Psycho" theme music which would later on becoming Rey Mysterio's theme song after his unmasking and the Filthy Animals theme for a while till it was replaced with "The Reason".

 Konnan spent several months feuding with Disco Inferno, and then he began a rivalry with Stevie Ray.
 He and Mysterio formed an alliance with Master P and his No Limit Soldiers and fought with The West Texas Rednecks.
 After Master P left WCW, Konnan formed a stable known as The Filthy Animals.
 He and Mysterio, representing the Filthy Animals, defeated Harlem Heat (Booker T and Stevie Ray) for the WCW World Tag Team Championship on October 18, 1999.
 They were scheduled to defend the titles against Harlem Heat in the MGM Grand Garden Arena on October 24, 1999, at Halloween Havoc, but on the night of the event Mysterio was announced as being injured.
 The title was then contested in a three-way tag match pitting Konnan and Billy Kidman, representing the Filthy Animals, against Harlem Heat and the First Family (Hugh Morrus and Brian Knobs).
 Harlem Heat regained the title after Stevie Ray pinned Morrus.
 Konnan and Kidman defeated Harlem Heat for the title the next night on Nitro, but lost to Harris Brothers (Ron and Don Harris) on November 22, 1999.

 Konnan was inactive throughout early 2000, as he was suspended for three months by Bill Busch after requesting his release from WCW, unhappy with the way he was being used.
 Shortly after returning from suspension and reforming the Filthy Animals, Konnan was sidelined once again, this time with a legitimately torn triceps muscle, damaged when Van Hammer threw Juventud Guerrera at him during a match and Guerrera's elbow connected with Konnan's upper arm as he attempted to catch him.
 Throughout 2000, the Filthy Animals feuded with other stables, including The Misfits In Action, The Natural Born Thrillers and Team Canada.
 At WCW's final pay-per-view event, Greed on March 18, 2001, Lance Storm and Mike Awesome (representing Team Canada) defeated Hugh Morrus and Konnan.
-The assets of WCW was sold to the World Wrestling Federation (WWF) five days later, on March 23.
+The assets of WCW were sold to the World Wrestling Federation (WWF) five days later, on March 23.